the-fool/unicorn/content/_index.md

 +++

-zinger= "Coding is for All of Us."

-sub_zinger= "Evening, Part-Time, and Full-Time Classes in Coding & Design"
+zinger= "Learn to Code in Spokane | Evening, Part-Time, and Full-Time Courses in Coding & Design"

 cta= "Upcoming Courses"
 synopsis= """